isomerpages/moe-angmokiopri/_our-school/School Logo.md

 <br>   <br>

-The upward movement of the twirls signifies the aspiration to aspire and all-round education represented by the sphere.
+The upward movement of the twirls signifies the aspiration to aspire and&nbsp;all-round education represented&nbsp;by the sphere.

 <br>   <br>